Drakk90/SENTINEL_HONEYPOT/README.md

  - If you do not have a Microsoft Azure account go to the following address. https://portal.azure.com/
  - Microsoft will welcome you with an initial credit of $200.00, which is valid for 30 days (Friendly reminder, always remember to delete your labs).

+Follow the instructions shown in the following images.

 ![VIRTUALMACHINE](https://raw.githubusercontent.com/Drakk90/SENTINEL_HONEYPOT/main/images/image02.jpg)